gadgeteer-james/multicooker-recipes/Beef-Stew.md

 Add meat and water to the pot.

-Add the steam bar to the lid and attack to the pot.
+Add the steam bar to the lid and attach to the pot.
 Fill the water tank to max.

 Set to the stew program (80 minutes) and press start.
 Set a timer for 50 minutes.